 The Draughtsman’s Contract

 Speaks in images.
-The film seems to understand a world that faded in the filming.
+The film understand a world that faded in the filming.
 The premonitions pulse out from the screen.

 Aguirre der Zorn Gottes

 Kinski covered in monkeys.
 To be that angry and dying.
 You know how cops wave you past accidents with the phrase 'there's nothing to see here'?
-A lot to see in it.
+A lot to see here.

 The American Friend

-How the modern world works: ducking into and out of languages, the shortest amount of time, things fade around you, friendships still to be found and honoured.
+How the modern world works: ducking into and out of languages, the way we forget and are reminded of the shorness of our time, how friends can help.

 Carnival of Souls